Delivery time appr. 3-7 workdays

 The organism always tries to maintain the magnesium level in the blood.
 If there is a deficiency, the magnesium level in the blood is affected first.
 The body reacts with increased neuromuscular excitability, which can manifest itself, for example, in cramps, diarrhoea and depression.

 You can determine whether your body has a magnesium deficiency by analysing the minerals in your blood.
 The decisive factor, however, is not the magnesium value in the blood, but the magnesium concentration in the cells.
-But this is difficult to determine.

 You can also determine a possible magnesium deficiency using the following magnesium deficiency list: